Nitheeshshetty/Important-Algorithms/Binary Search Algorithm/README.md

 <br/>
 The Algorithmic steps are written below:
 ----------------------------------------
-    ->Sort the array in ascending order.
+    1.Sort the array in ascending order.
-    ->Set the low index to the first element of the array and the high index to the last element.
+    2.Set the low index to the first element of the array and the high index to the last element.
-    ->Set the middle index to the average of the low and high indices.
+    3.Set the middle index to the average of the low and high indices.
-    ->If the element at the middle index is the target element, return the middle index.
+    4.If the element at the middle index is the target element, return the middle index.
-    ->If the target element is less than the element at the middle index, set the high index to the middle index – 1.
+    5.If the target element is less than the element at the middle index, set the high index to the middle index – 1.
-    ->If the target element is greater than the element at the middle index, set the low index to the middle index + 1.
+    6.If the target element is greater than the element at the middle index, set the low index to the middle index + 1.
-    ->Repeat steps 3-6 until the element is found or it is clear that the element is not present in the array.
+    7.Repeat steps 3-6 until the element is found or it is clear that the element is not present in the array.